Hugos68/svelte-contextify/README.md

 <p>Welcome: {session.username}!</p>
 ```

-As you can see this notably improves using context as we now:
+As you can see this notably improved using context as we now:

-- Don't need to define a key or worry about it.
+- Don't need to define a key at all, which removes the need to keep the keys in sync.
-- Pass the type once.
+- Only have to pass the type once when creating the context, which removes the need from keeping the types in sync.

 ## License